averageC0deEnjoyer/node-express-blog-API/frontend/normal-user-app/README.md

 OR

-like what i did right now, only pass the data that i need (in homepage doesnt need description), but the drawback is i have to fetch again when i access BlogDetail component.
+like what i did right now, only pass the data that i need (in homepage doesnt need description), but the drawback is i have to fetch again when i access BlogDetail component. but if i put at the App.js, everytime i fetch then will render all the component.

+//how to simple logout jwt

+//useeff app.js to check has token and if yes get user data

+// finish router